Earthquake Insurance: What You Need to Know

 Earthquake Insurance Deductibles: How They Are Different from Homeowners or Renters Insurance

 While earthquake insurance, homeowners insurance, and renters insurance all protect your home and provide some personal property coverage, it is important to recognize that the deductibles for homeowners or renters insurance coverage are different from that of earthquake insurance.

-Both homeowners or renters insurance are similar to car insurance.
+Both homeowners or renters insurance is similar to car insurance.
 Insurers typically offer deductibles in dollar amounts.
-Once you pay the deductible, your insurance policy covers the damages depending on the type of policy you purchased (homeowners or renters insurance coverage).
+Once you pay the deductible, your insurance policy covers the damages depending on the type of policy you purchased.

 You must carefully read and understand your earthquake insurance policy because you may have more than one deductible that you could be responsible for paying.
 For example, if you have a fence on your property or another structure in addition to your home, each one of those items may have a separate deductible.

 Earthquake Insurance Coverage: Get a Quote

 The professionals at Comma Insurance can help evaluate your risks and offer you a range of options so you can purchase earthquake insurance confidently, knowing that the coverage makes sense for you.
 We aren’t here to sell you a random policy.
 We’re here to make a difference and help you protect your home with an earthquake insurance policy you understand.
-We can help you understand how earthquake insurance policies work, find the right policy and deductible for your needs, and help you feel better prepared for anything that Oklahoma has to offer.
+We can help you understand how earthquake insurance policies work, find the right policy and deductible for your needs, and help you feel better prepared for anything that the weather has to offer.

-Call Comma Insurance now to get your free, no-obligation quote for earthquake insurance: 405.225.2820!
+Call Comma Insurance now to get your free, no-obligation quote for earthquake insurance: 405.225.2820.